• Skip to primary navigation

 white plate with fried liver, mashed potatoes and onions

-You got some turkey liver, and you don't know what to do with it?
+You have some turkey liver, and you don't know what to do with it?
 Learn how to cook turkey liver in the simplest and most delicious way.
 It is crispy on the outside, creamy on the inside, and ready in less than 10 minutes.
-You will need more time to cook the sides than the main for a change.
+For a change, you will need more time to cook the sides than the main.

 I've been buying a turkey from a farmer in the village every year now for quite a long time.
 Every year, in November, I spend hours dividing a huge bird (this year, it weighed 26 kg/ 57 lbs) into manageable portions, which I then freeze.

-And the first things I cook with parts of that bird are the livers and a bone broth with some of the bones.
-I could freeze the liver as well, but I never do; it is so nice to have it fresh, and it has become almost a tradition.
-And probably the only time of the year when my husband eats liver...
+And the first things I cook with parts of that bird are the livers and a turkey bone broth with some of the bones.

 If you like liver, learn How to Cook Liver (with Onions), either beef, pork, or chicken.
-Make some Peri Peri Chicken Livers or Romanian Deviled Eggs (with Liver Pate).
+Make some Peri Peri Chicken Livers, Chicken Livers, or Romanian Deviled Eggs (with Liver Pate).

 • Cooking times for turkey liver